xXxGeorge/PapLearning/README.md

-I built this project just to share my notes with some friends. it just so happens that i think my notes are freaking awesome(compared to theirs😆 ).
+I built this project just to share my notes and coursewares with some friends. it just so happens that i think my notes are freaking awesome(compared to theirs😆 ).